Marwan-777/Simple-MySQL-DBMS-Simulation-with-bash-shell-scripting/README.md

 # Simple-MySQL-DBMS-Simulation-with-bash-shell-scripting

-MySQL Bash Project
-This project is a command-line interface (CLI) simulation of the MySQL database written in Bash scripting language.
-It provides users with a set of functionalities to manage a database system, including creating and deleting databases, creating tables, inserting rows, and selecting data.

-Project Structure
+## Project Structure
-The project is structured in a directory called MySQL that contains the following files and directories:
+The project is structured as follows:

-main.sh: the main script that prompts users to select a functionality and runs the corresponding script.
-DB_admins.db: a file that stores a list of admin users, including the default system user oracle.
-DataBases: a directory that stores all the created databases.
-Functionality
+A main script called main.sh located in the MySQL directory A DataBases directory that contains all created databases and their tables A DB_admins.db file that contains a list of admin users for the databases Functionality
+Upon running the main.sh script, the user is prompted to select from a list of actions:

+Create a new database user
+Delete an existing database user
+Create a new database
+Delete an existing database
+Create a new table inside a database
+Insert a new row in a table
+Select data from a table
+Each action is only accessible by users listed in the DB_admins.db file.

-1. Create Database User
+## Create Database User
-Users can create a new admin user by running the Create Database User functionality.
-If the user running the script is an admin user, the script will prompt the user to enter a new admin username.
-If the username already exists in the DB_admins.db file, the script will display an error message.
-Otherwise, the new user will be added to the DB_admins.db file.
+This action creates a new database user that is added to the DB_admins.db file.
+The user running the script must either be the default "oracle" user or an admin user.

-2. Delete Database User
+## Delete Database User
-Only admin users can delete other admin users by running the Delete Database User functionality.
-The script will display a list of all admin users stored in the DB_admins.db file.
-If an admin user is selected, the script will remove the user from the DB_admins.db file.
-The oracle user cannot be deleted.
+This action deletes an existing database user from the DB_admins.db file.
+Only admin users can access this action.

-3. Create New Database
+## Create New Database
-Admin users can create a new database by running the Create New Database functionality.
-The script will prompt the user to enter a name for the new database.
-The script will then create a new directory with the entered database name under the MySQL/DataBases/ directory.
-A file named owner.txt will be created in this directory, containing the username of the user who created the database.
+This action creates a new database under the DataBases directory with a specified owner.
+Only admin users can access this action.

-4. Delete an Existing Database
+## Delete Existing Database
-Admin users can delete an existing database by running the Delete an Existing Database functionality.
-The script will display a list of all created databases under the MySQL/DataBases/ directory.
-If the database owner is the same as the user running the script, the script will delete the database directory and its contents.
+This action deletes an existing database from the DataBases directory.
+Only the database owner or an admin user can access this action.

-5. Create a New Table Inside Database
+## Create New Table
-Admin users can create a new table inside a database by running the Create a New Table Inside Database functionality.
-The script will display a list of all created databases under the MySQL/DataBases/ directory.
-If the selected database owner is the same as the user running the script, the script will prompt the user to enter a table name and the number of columns to create.
-If the table name does not already exist in the database, the script will prompt the user to enter the column names according to the entered number of columns.
-The final output for this script will create a file named with the entered table name under the corresponding database directory.
+This action creates a new table within a specified database.
+The user is prompted to enter the table name and the number of columns needed.
+If the table does not already exist in the database, the user is prompted to enter column names according to the number of columns.
+The final output of this action is a file named with the entered table name in the appropriate database directory.

-6. Insert a New Row in a Table
+## Insert New Row
-Admin users can insert a new row in a table by running the Insert a New Row in a Table functionality.
-The script will display a list of all created databases under the MySQL/DataBases/ directory to select a working database.
-If the selected database owner is the same as the user running the script, the script will display a list of all available tables inside the database to select from.
-For the selected table, the script will read the table header and prompt the user to enter the data for the new row.
-The first column must be always unique.
+This action inserts a new row into a specified table in a specified database.
+The user is prompted to select the database and table, and then to enter the values for each column.
+The first column must always be unique.

-7. Select Data from Table
+## Select Data from Table
-Users can
+This action allows the user to either display the content of a selected table or search for rows that contain a specified string.
+The user is prompted to select the database and table before selecting an option.

+## Usage
+To use this project, simply clone this repository to your local machine and run the main.sh script.

+We hope this project proves useful in simulating MySQL databases through Bash scripting!